zaiisao/Documentation/en/Interactive Broadcast/voice_changer_android.md

 <div class="alert note"><li>Before calling the method, you need to set the <tt>profile</tt> parameter of <tt>setAudioProfile</tt> to <tt>AUDIO_PROFILE_MUSIC_HIGH_QUALITY(4)</tt> or <tt>AUDIO_PROFILE_MUSIC_HIGH_QUALITY_STEREO(5)</tt>, and to set <tt>scenario</tt> parameter to <tt>AUDIO_SCENARIO_GAME_STREAMING(3)</tt>.</li><li>The voice effects preset in <tt>setLocalVoiceChanger</tt> and <tt>setLocalVoiceReverbPreset</tt> are mutually exclusive.
 The method called later overrides the one called earlier.</li> </div>

-#### Chat enhancement
+#### Chat beautifier

-Chat enhancement refers to enhancing the characteristics of male or female voices without altering the original voice beyond recognition.
+Chat beautifier refers to beautifying the characteristics of male or female voices without altering the original voice beyond recognition.

-You can implement the chat enhancement by the enumerations in `setLocalVoiceChanger` as follows:
+You can implement the chat beautifier by the enumerations in `setLocalVoiceChanger` as follows:

 | Enumeration                          | Description                                                  |
 | :----------------------------------- | :----------------------------------------------------------- |